 What Makes You a Landlord in Ireland?

 In Ireland, if you own a property and you are renting it out to a tenant, you are a landlord.
-Landlords and tenants are regulated by the Residential Tenancies Act 2004 and that’s where all the rights and obligations of both sides can be found.
-The Residential Tenancies Act covers most of the renting situations you’ll come across in Ireland.
-Unless you’re just renting out a single room, the Act is applied equally.
+Landlords and tenants are regulated by the Residential Tenancies Acts (2004–2024) and the major reforms that took effect on 1 March 2026.
+The legislation covers most renting situations you'll come across in Ireland.
+Unless you're just renting out a single room, the Act is applied equally.

 Can My Tenancy Agreement Include Rules Not in the Act?